 The cooperation with our partners around Europe has been excellent.
 We have share many information and we received many ideas about the different ways to teach children tolerance.
-Our school hadn't the opportunity to host a training meeting because of covid pandemy.

-Pupils met pupils by online meeting from many European countries and they realized the use of different languages and the importance of learning foreign languages for communicating everywhere.
+Our school had the opportunity to host a training meeting where the whole educational community could contact our partners.
+Pupils met teachers from many European countries and they realized the use of different languages and the importance of learning foreign languages for communicating everywhere.